 After passing Sun City on the right, continue straight until you reach a 4-way junction.
 Turn right to *Derdepoort.
 Follow the road for approximately 8 km, and turn left at the sign saying *Bapong.
 Continue straight along this road (ignoring ALL signs saying Madikwe etc).
 After passing through Mabeskraal you will come to a 4-way stop – turn right to *Derdepoort.

 After about 25 km the tar road ends and becomes gravel/dirt.
 The Dwarsberg Liquor Store is on your left, and continue straight along the gravel road towards Molatedi Village (do not take the next Derdepoort turning to the right, but continue straight).
 Pass through the Molatedi village, go over the Marico River and enter the reserve via the Molatedi Gate.
-You will have to pay a gate entrance fee of R210 per adult/R105 per child (subject to change and payable in cash) to enter the reserve.

 Once you are in the reserve, follow the signs to the lodge.
 Allow about 20-30 minutes to drive from the gate to the lodge.